-I’m sure that I don’t have to tell you why cutting back on (or eliminating altogether) your meat consumption is good for animals, good for the environment, and good for your health.
-In fact, all the meat eaters I know – including me once upon a time – know that meat is bad but think veggie food is bland as anything.
+I’m sure that I don’t have to tell you why cutting back on (or eliminating) your meat consumption is good for animals, good for the environment, and good for your health.
+In fact, all the meat-eaters I know – including me once upon a time – know that meat is bad but think veggie food is bland as anything.

 In that spirit, I’m presenting you with 15 Meat–Free Monday recipes that will make you drool all over your smartphone and most importantly cut down on your consumption of animal products.

 Last summer, when I arrived at my nephew’s 1st birthday party, my sister-in-law greeted me with a spoon of vegan pulled pork and asked me to give it a taste test.
 I’d never had vegan pulled pork before- or non-vegan pulled pork- and I was pleasantly surprised: it was tender, juicy, and tangy all at once.